-Super G Mode:
+Super Mode:

-Super G is a group of performance enhancement features that increase end user application throughput in an 802.11g network.
-Super G is backwards compatible to standard 802.11g devices.
-For top performance, all wireless devices on the network should be Super G capable.
-Select either Disabled, Super G without Turbo, or Super G with Dynamic Turbo.
+Super Mode is a group of performance enhancement features that increase end user application throughput in an 802.11a and 802.11g network.
+Super Mode is backwards compatible to standard 802.11g devices.
+For top performance, all wireless devices on the network should be Super Mode capable.
+Select either Disabled, Super Mode without Turbo, Super Mode with Static Turbo, or Super Mode with Dynamic Turbo.

+Disabled:

-Disabled: Standard 802.11g support, no enhanced capabilities.
+Standard 802.11a and 802.11g support, no enhanced capabilities.